Olympia (Manet): Content

 Contemporary audiences were shocked by Olympia's confrontational gaze, combined with details identifying her as a demi-mondaine, or courtesan.
 These include the fact that the name "Olympia" was associated with prostitutes in 1860s Paris.

 The orchid flower in her hair, her bracelet, pearl earrings, the oriental shawl on which she lies, and the upright black cat are symbols of wealth and sensuality.
-The black ribbon around her neck, in contrast with her pale skin and cast-off slipper, emphasizes the voluptuous atmosphere.
+The black ribbon choker around her neck, in contrast with her pale skin and cast-off slipper, emphasizes the voluptuous atmosphere.

 The painting takes inspiration from Titian's Venus of Urbino (c.
 1534).
 Whereas the left hand of Titian's Venus is curled and appears to entice, Olympia's left hand appears to block, which has been interpreted as symbolic of her role as a prostitute, granting access to her body in return for payment.
 Manet replaced the little dog (symbol of fidelity) in Titian's painting with a black cat, a creature associated with nocturnal promiscuity.
 The aroused posture of the cat was provocative; in French, chatte (cat) is slang for female genitalia.
 In the background of Titian's painting is a myrtle bush, a symbol of marriage and fidelity, planted in a sturdy pot.
 In a reversal of this symbolism, Olympia is presented by her servant with cut flowers wrapped in flimsy paper – something destined to fade quickly and be discarded.
 Olympia disdainfully ignores the flowers, which have been interpreted as a gift from one of her clients.
 Some have suggested that she could be looking in the direction of the door as her client barges in unannounced.

 The painting deviates from the academic canon in its style, characterized by broad, quick brushstrokes, studio lighting that eliminates mid-tones, large color surfaces, and shallow depth.
 Unlike the smooth idealized nude of Alexandre Cabanel's La naissance de Vénus, also painted in 1863, Olympia is portrayed as a real woman whose nakedness is emphasized by the harsh lighting.
 That she displays no embarrassment at her nudity – and is depicted matter-of-factly as a contemporary Parisian woman rather than a character from history or mythology – offended and shocked viewers.
 The canvas is 130.5 × 190 cm (51.4 × 74.8 inches), a large size that was conventionally associated with edifying depictions of episodes from history or mythology, not tawdry scenes of prostitution.
 Finally, Olympia is fairly thin by the artistic standards of the time.
 Charles Baudelaire thought thinness was more indecent than fatness.

 The model for Olympia, Victorine Meurent, started modeling when she was sixteen years old and later became an accomplished painter in her own right.
 Her paintings were exhibited in the Paris Salon in 1876, 1879, 1885, and 1904.